auth0/docs/articles/protocols/saml/saml-configuration/troubleshoot/common-saml-errors.md

 3. Switch to the *IdP-Initiated* tab.
 4. Select the **Default Application** and the **Response Protocol** used by that Application, and (optionally) specify any additional parameters you want passed to the Application.

-::: note
+::: panel SP-Initiated Login
 If you see this error when using a SP-initiated flow, one of the following is missing or empty:

 * The `RelayState` parameter
 * The `InResponseTo` attribute in the SAML response

-If these are missing or empty, Auth0 treats the login as idP-initiated.
+If these are missing or empty, Auth0 treats the login as IdP-initiated.
 You can fix this error by checking your configuration to ensure that both fields are populated and returned appropriately.
 :::

 ## Error: Missing RelayState